The NBC Mystery Movie: Later changes

 Additionally, the two-hour pilot of another Universal mystery series, Ellery Queen: Too Many Suspects, aired in the usual Sunday timeslot of the Mystery Movie on March 23, 1975; it was promoted as an NBC Mystery Movie Special.
 (The resulting series began airing that September, but in a Thursday night timeslot, and not under the NBC Mystery Movie umbrella.)

 Of all the wheel series, only the original three — Columbo, McCloud and McMillan & Wife — survived for the entire run of the Mystery Movie.
-Most of the others were short-lived, and, with the exception of Hec Ramsey and Banacek, were all only on the air for one season.
-Quincy, M.E., which was the next to last new Mystery Movie series to premiere, ended up outlasting the parent series itself; midway through the final Mystery Movie season, Quincy was taken out of the wheel lineup and retooled into a one-hour weekly series that ran for six more seasons, coming to an end in 1983.
+Most of the others were short-lived and, with the exception of Hec Ramsey and Banacek, were on the air for only one season.
+Quincy, M.E., which was the next-to-last new Mystery Movie series to premiere, outlasted the parent series itself; midway through the final Mystery Movie season, Quincy was retooled into a one-hour weekly series that ran for six more seasons, until 1983.

-Although the Mystery Movie series was cancelled at the end of the 1976–1977 season, NBC kept Columbo in production and a seventh season consisting of five films premiered on November 21, 1977.
-After the fifth film aired in May 1978, NBC cancelled Columbo as well.
+Although the Mystery Movie series was cancelled at the end of the 1976–1977 season, NBC kept Columbo in production, and a seventh season consisting of five films premiered on November 21, 1977.
+NBC cancelled Columbo in 1978.

 Presentation

 The NBC Mystery Movie theme music was composed by Henry Mancini.

 The opening credits consisted of a shadowed figure carrying a flashlight slowly walking toward the camera in a desert landscape under dramatically lit clouds, as images of the various rotating series appeared sequentially on the screen; at the end, an announcer (Hank Simms) presented the night's main actors and series (example: "tonight, starring Peter Falk as Columbo").
+To keep viewers from guessing which detective would be featured that night, the first detective pictured in the intro was always the detective of that evening's episode.
 Some syndicated episodes of Columbo retain this opening credit sequence, though the original title caption which included "NBC" and (after the first season), a day of the week was instead replaced by a similar graphic, simply showing multiple colored filmstrips with "MYSTERY" written within the frames, scrolling upwards within a circle (in the original animation, some of these filmstrips contained the NBC logo, and they scrolled upwards at a faster pace), alternatively, the portion of the introduction featuring Columbo replaced the original NBC-branded end graphic.
 Some syndicated reruns of other Mystery Movie shows retained the intro, but simply faded away before the NBC-branded opening graphic could be shown.

 The NBC Wednesday Mystery Movie theme was composed by Quincy Jones for its first season and had an animated open to show the lineup.